- March 6, 2018

 These circumstances can cause some dealerships to just give up on the vehicle and tell the consumer to file a lemon law claim against the manufacturer.
 Some service writers have even been known to ask lemon law attorneys for a stack of business cards to hand out to people who own a certain make of vehicle.
 The service staff had gotten tired of pretending to try to fix a problem that they could not.

 Seen in this light, it is understandable, in a way, that the dealer tells the consumer to go ahead and file a lemon law claim.
-If you have a serious defect with your vehicle under warranty that the dealership cannot repair after several attempts, a lemon law claim could be your best option.
+If you have a serious defect with your vehicle under warranty that the dealership cannot repair after several attempts, leveraging lemon law firm expertise could be your best option.

 Neale & Fhima, Lemon Law Attorneys Serving Southern California